 4 Reasons Why Blue Heelers Shed A Lot

 Nearly all dog breeds will shed to a degree.
 Unless you have a hairless breed, no owner is safe from shed fur.
 It’s just part of the natural cycle of dogs.
 Needless to say, some dog breeds shed significantly less than others.

 Unfortunately for allergy-sensitive owners, the Blue Heeler sheds a lot.
 But why do they shed so much compared to hypoallergenic dogs (or even low-shedding dogs)?
-Here are a few reasons why you can’t escape shedding with the Australian Cattle Dog.
+Here are a few reasons why you can’t escape shedding in your Australian Cattle Dog.

 Blue Heelers are herding dogs.
 As a result, they need thicker coats that offer extra protection while out working in harsh conditions all over the world.
 This extra protection is not just with herding dogs, but for all working dog breeds.

 In fact, nearly all herding dogs have double coats.
-And because some work in colder climates, some may have longer and thicker coats than others.
+And because some dogs work in colder climates, a few of them may have longer and thicker coats than others.

-For example, both corgi breeds are notorious shedders because they were bred in Wales, where temperatures can easily reach 40 degrees Fahrenheit.
+For example, Corgis are notorious shedders because they were bred in Wales, where temperatures can easily reach 40 degrees Fahrenheit.
 Similarly, Swedish Vallhunds herd in temperatures that can reach a staggering negative 40 degrees!

 While Australian Cattle Dogs don’t have to work in extreme conditions, they are still working dogs that spend most of their days outdoors.
 That being said, it only makes sense for them to have thicker coats than other dogs.

 The “thicker” coat that many working dogs sport has a name; the double coat.
 Not only does it keep the Blue Heeler warm during winter, but also cool during summer.
 Double coats are always adjusting to the season.

 As the name suggests, double coats consist of two layers of hair.
 There’s the undercoat, which has a wool-like feel to it and acts as an insulator to keep the heeler warm in colder climate.
-This coat is typically short, thick and dense.
+This coat is short, thick and dense.